D1no/touch2s/README.md

 Kickstart a simple project fast!

+If you would like a more sophisticated kickstart with code splitting, see the [kickstart-hugeapp project](https://github.com/thereactivestack/kickstart-hugeapp).

 Clone this project to start a simple project using Meteor, React.js and Webpack.

 1. `git clone https://github.com/thereactivestack/kickstart-simple.git`